Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Background

 Recently, \citet{2202.00755} proposed the Monge metric, which in the present notation amounts to $\mathbf{G}(\mathbf{q})=\mathbf{I}_{D}+\alpha^{2}[\nabla_{\mathbf{q}}\log\pi(\mathbf{q})][\nabla_{\mathbf{q}}\log\pi(\mathbf{q})]^{T}$ for with $\alpha$ being a tuning parameter.
 The Monge metric also does not assume any particular structure on the model, and would allow implementation based on second order AD.
 The identity plus rank 1 update structure of the Monge metric affords substantial savings in the numerical linear algebra involved in each update, but it is not clear how to choose $\alpha$ for any given statistical model.
 Note also that the expectation of the gradient outer product of the Monge metric is the Fisher information provided a similar model structure as for (\ref{eq:GC_MT}) and flat priors.

-To the end of reducing the cost of each RMHMC update for hierarchical models, certain structure can be imposed on the metric tensor. \citet{NIPS2014_5591} proposes semi-separable HMC, and the dynamic rescaling method of \citet{doi:10.1080/10618600.2019.1584901} may also be interpreted in terms a metric tensor with certain properties which would simplify RMHMC sampling.
+To reduce the cost of each RMHMC update for hierarchical models, certain structure can be imposed on the metric tensor. \citet{NIPS2014_5591} proposes semi-separable HMC, and the dynamic rescaling method of \citet{doi:10.1080/10618600.2019.1584901} may also be interpreted in terms a metric tensor with certain properties which would simplify RMHMC sampling.
 Both approaches are based on Fisher information matrices, but requires different, rather strict assumptions on the model which does not lend themselves easily to automatic implementation.

 In what follows, a new metric tensor, along with an efficient and automatic method of computation of this metric tensor is proposed.
-The proposed metric tensor may be seen as a generalization of the Fisher-based metric of \citet{girolami_calderhead_11} to hierarchical/latent variable models that allows for a high degree of automation.
+The proposed metric tensor may be seen as a generalization of the Fisher-based metric (\ref{eq:GC_MT}) of \citet{girolami_calderhead_11} to hierarchical/latent variable models that allows for a high degree of automation.